Hauptfeldwebel (assignment)

 In the German Wehrmacht, Hauptfeldwebel (/de/, lit.
 'Senior field usher'; short: HptFw; address: Herr Hauptfeldwebel) was not a rank but a position title, assignment or appointment, equivalent to the Commonwealth company sergeant major or U.S. company-level first sergeant.
 There was one such non-commissioned officer (NCO) in every infantry company, artillery battery, cavalry squadron, etc. He was the senior NCO of his subunit, but his duties were largely administrative and he was not expected to accompany his unit into an assault or a firefight.

 The Hauptfeldwebel had many nicknames, including Spieß ("Spear") and Mutter der Kompanie ("mother of the company").
-He wore two 10mm broad rings of NCO braid around the cuff of his sleeves, nicknamed Kolbenringe ("piston rings"), and carried a Meldetasche (reporting pouch) tucked into the tunic front, in which he carried blank report forms, rosters and other papers related to his duties.
-The German Army had no equivalent of the Commonwealth Regimental Sergeant Major.
+He wore two 10 mm broad rings of NCO braid around the cuff of his sleeves, nicknamed Kolbenringe ("piston rings"), and carried a Meldetasche (reporting pouch) tucked into the tunic front, in which he carried blank report forms, rosters and other papers related to his duties.
+The German Army had no equivalent of the Commonwealth regimental sergeant major.

 The appointment could be held by a senior non-commissioned officer (Unteroffizier mit Portepee), normally Stabsfeldwebel or Oberfeldwebel.
 If the billet was filled out of necessity by an Unteroffizier ohne Portepee, he was termed a Hauptfeldwebeldiensttuer, or "one serving as Hauptfeldwebel."
 The equivalent appointment in anglophone armed forces might have been company sergeant major or U.S. company-level first sergeant.